Meet an Enrich Member: Rodrigo Oliveira

 Tell us a little bit about yourself:

 I’m Rodrigo Oliveira, a tech executive, entrepreneur, and software engineering leader.
 I currently lead engineering, data, and ML at Glassdoor as CTO, where I’m focused on reimagining career discovery through AI.
-I’ve previously co-founded a fitness app acquired by WW, where I then served as CTO.
+Before that, I co-founded a fitness app that was acquired by WW, where I later served as CTO.
+Across all these roles, I’m driven by building products that meaningfully improve people’s lives.

 What was your first job?
 What did you learn there?

-My first job was as a soccer coach for under-10 girls (while in college).
+My first job was as a soccer coach for under-10 girls while I was in college.
 It taught me the foundations of leadership: how to motivate different personalities, simplify complex ideas, and build a team culture that balances learning with fun.
-I also learned the importance of meeting people where they are, whether it’s a kid struggling with coordination or an engineer ramping up on a new system, progress starts with empathy and clear communication.
+I also learned the importance of meeting people where they are.
+Whether it’s a kid struggling with coordination or an engineer ramping up on a new system, progress starts with empathy, clarity, and patience.

 What’s something you’ve changed your mind about recently?